karlmutch/karlmutch/README.md

 - ⚡ Fun fact: ...
 -->

-Currently working on [StudioML and LEAF AI platform layer](https://github.com/leaf-ai/studio-go-runner) and other private projects.
+Currently working on [StudioML and LEAF AI platform layer](https://github.com/leaf-ai/studio-go-runner) and other commercial and private projects.
 My [LinkedIn profile is also available](https://linkedin.com/in/karlmutch).

 <table><tr><td valign="top" width="100%">